Revenge of the Mummy: Summary

 As the ride begins, the mine carts move into another room inside Imhotep's tomb, where Reggie (a "Revenge of the Mummy" crew member who was missing on the set) is seen partly mummified and warns the riders: "Are you insane?!
 Get out of here!
 The curse is real; this whole place is a trap!
 He's after your souls!"
 Before Reggie can finish, Imhotep then comes out of a sarcophagus, prompting Reggie to desperately instruct the riders, "Look for the medjai symbol.
 It's your only hope!", but Imhotep cuts him off, shouting, "Silence!", and sucking out Reggie's soul, and then reminds the riders, "With your souls, I shall rule for all eternity!"

 The cars next move into a second room where there is treasure on the left and right sides of the car.
 Imhotep appears from the sand in front of a tomb mural and tempts riders, "Serve me and savor riches beyond measure".
 Light appears across the room, revealing treasure around the room.
 Imhotep also sternly states, "or refuse, and savor a more bitter treasure."
-Soldier mummies appear in front of the treasure as he utters an Egyptian curse: "Akudei makrraken ra!!".
+Soldier mummies appear in front of the treasure as he utters an Egyptian curse: "Akudei makrraken ra!" ("Destroy them!" in the Ancient Egyptian language).
 The cart then quickly moves into another room where the mine cart approaches the first launch and "hits" a wall and scarab beetles come "pouring out" of a wall in front of the riders.
 The cart launches backwards as a screaming sound effect is heard.
 The cart then drops into another room where it stops.